OBIS-0003: Attribution Tag Data Model and Exchange Format#

 Implementations MAY accept chain-shorthand on input (e.g., BTC, ETH); they MUST emit CAIP-10 on exchange.

 A tag bundle is identified by a URI, typically a Git URL of the canonical source file (e.g., https://github.com/<org>/<repo>/blob/main/bundles/<name>.json).
-A tag within a bundle is identified by the triple (subject, entity_label, attributor).
+A tag within a bundle is identified by the triple (address, actor_label, attributor).

 7. Data model#